cseelus/vim-colors-tone/README.md

 # Vim color scheme Tone

-Using a reduced number of bright and clear colors.
+Modest color scheme with a reduced number of bright and clear colors.

 ![Tone preview Ruby](http://stuff.imeos.org/persistent/github/vim-colors-tone/vim-colors-tone-ruby-preview.png)
 *Screenshot with some Ruby sample code and the Roboto Mono Font*